robbievanleeuwen/section-properties/docs/source/rst/post.rst

 -----------------------------------------

-A list of section properties that have been calculated by various analyses can be printed to the terminal using the :func:`~sectionproperties.analysis.cross_section.CrossSection.display_results` method that belongs to every :class:`~sectionproperties.analysis.cross_section.CrossSection` object.
+A list of section properties that have been calculated by various analyses can be printed to the terminal using the :func:`~sectionproperties.analysis.cross_section.Section.display_results` method that belongs to every :class:`~sectionproperties.analysis.cross_section.Section` object.

-..  automethod:: sectionproperties.analysis.cross_section.CrossSection.display_results
+..  automethod:: sectionproperties.analysis.cross_section.Section.display_results
     :noindex:

 Getting Specific Section Properties
 -----------------------------------

-Alternatively, there are a number of methods that can be called on the :class:`~sectionproperties.analysis.cross_section.CrossSection` object to return a specific section property:
+Alternatively, there are a number of methods that can be called on the :class:`~sectionproperties.analysis.cross_section.Section` object to return a specific section property:

-Cross-Section Area
+Section Area
 ^^^^^^^^^^^^^^^^^^

-..  automethod:: sectionproperties.analysis.cross_section.CrossSection.get_area
+..  automethod:: sectionproperties.analysis.cross_section.Section.get_area
     :noindex:

-Cross-Section Perimeter
+Section Perimeter
 ^^^^^^^^^^^^^^^^^^^^^^^

-..  automethod:: sectionproperties.analysis.cross_section.CrossSection.get_perimeter
+..  automethod:: sectionproperties.analysis.cross_section.Section.get_perimeter
     :noindex:

 Axial Rigidity